julissan/FrontendMasters-Getting-Started-with-JavaScript-v2/Notas.md

     - "this":

         A function's "this" references the execution context for that call, determined entirely by how the function was called.
-        Allows to give a function a dynamic context, to use the same function in different contexts baed on how you call the function.
+        Allows to give a function a dynamic context, to use the same function in different contexts based on how you call the function.
 (Reusability principle)

         this-aware function: Functions that contain the "this" keyword